open5gs/open5gs/README.md

 ## Sponsors

 If you find Open5GS useful for work, please consider asking your company to support this Open Source project by [Becoming a sponsor](https://github.com/sponsors/acetcom).
-If you want to manage your funding transactions transparently, you can donate through [OpenCollective](https://opencollective.com/open5gs).
+To manage the funding transactions transparently, you can donate it through [OpenCollective](https://opencollective.com/open5gs).

 #### Thank you to our sponsors!
 [<img src="https://open5gs.org/open5gs/assets/images/asLogonew.png">](https://www.auctionsoftware.com/)